Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 Understanding the Menstrual Cycle Frequency

-The typical menstrual cycle lasts between 21 and 35 days, with an average of 28 days.
+The typical menstrual cycle lasts between 21 and 35 days, with an average of about 28 days.
 When periods occur every other week, or roughly every 14 days, it signals a disruption in this natural rhythm.
-This pattern is known as polymenorrhea, characterized by cycles shorter than 21 days.
-It’s important to understand that experiencing bleeding every two weeks is not considered normal and warrants attention.
+This pattern is often described as polymenorrhea, meaning cycles shorter than 21 days, and it falls under the broader category of abnormal uterine bleeding.
+According to ACOG’s abnormal uterine bleeding guidance, bleeding can be considered abnormal when it happens between periods, is very heavy, lasts too long, or does not match normal cycle timing.

 The menstrual cycle is regulated by a delicate balance of hormones—primarily estrogen and progesterone—that prepare the uterus for pregnancy each month.
-When this balance is off, the lining of the uterus sheds more frequently than usual, causing bleeding at abnormal intervals.
+When this balance is off, the lining of the uterus may shed at abnormal intervals, causing bleeding more often than expected.
 This can be distressing and inconvenient, but identifying the cause can help manage or resolve the issue.

 Hormonal Imbalances: The Primary Culprit

-Hormonal fluctuations are the most common reason why someone might wonder, Why Do I Keep Getting My Period Every Other Week?
+Hormonal fluctuations are one of the most common reasons why someone might wonder, Why Do I Keep Getting My Period Every Other Week?
 The ovaries produce estrogen and progesterone in cycles that control ovulation and menstruation.
-If these hormones are out of sync, it leads to irregular bleeding.
+If these hormones are out of sync, it can lead to irregular bleeding.

-Conditions like polycystic ovary syndrome (PCOS) disrupt hormone levels by causing excess androgen production and insulin resistance.
-This imbalance prevents regular ovulation, which may lead to spotting or bleeding every couple of weeks instead of once a month.
+Conditions like polycystic ovary syndrome (PCOS) disrupt hormone levels by causing excess androgen production and ovulation problems.
+This imbalance can prevent regular ovulation, which may lead to irregular bleeding, skipped periods, or spotting between periods rather than a predictable once-a-month cycle.

 Thyroid disorders also play a significant role.
 Both hypothyroidism (underactive thyroid) and hyperthyroidism (overactive thyroid) can interfere with menstrual regularity by altering hormone metabolism.
-Women with thyroid issues often experience shorter cycles or spotting between periods.
+Women with thyroid issues may experience shorter cycles, heavier or lighter periods, or spotting between periods.

 Stress affects hormone production through the hypothalamic-pituitary-adrenal (HPA) axis.
-Elevated stress hormones like cortisol suppress reproductive hormones, leading to irregular shedding of the uterine lining.
+Elevated stress hormones like cortisol can disrupt reproductive hormone signaling, leading to irregular ovulation and unexpected shedding of the uterine lining.

 Table: Common Hormonal Causes of Frequent Periods